psibi/psibi.github.io/posts/2016-09-06-browser-plugin.md

 happy with having to maintain a single codebase for different platforms, it was still a pain.
-I specifically had to [add "tabs" permissions](https://github.com/psibi/stackgo/commit/c70a31dfcaefc94a9ffeb9c359dd3bd559edef05) and write code in a different way because [originUrl](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/webRequest/onBeforeSendHeaders#Chrome) was not supported in Chrome.
+I specifically had to [add "tabs" permissions](https://github.com/psibi/stackgo/commit/c70a31dfcaefc94a9ffeb9c359dd3bd559edef05) and wrote code in a different way because [originUrl](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/webRequest/onBeforeSendHeaders#Chrome) was not supported in Chrome.
 Maybe, things will become better in future.
 This plugin is expected to work in Opera, although I